Ever wondered if there is a way you could preserve tomatoes without canning them? Well, if you want to keep fresh tomatoes longer

 Preserve Whole Tomatoes Without Canning Them.

-As there are numerous ways to freezing whole fresh tomatoes, the methods of freezing whole tomatoes are straight forward and easy as it doesn’t also require much of your time.
+As there are numerous ways to freeze whole fresh tomatoes, the methods of freezing whole tomatoes are straightforward and easy as it doesn’t also require much of your time.

 When freezing your tomatoes as a whole, you’ll first need to wash the tomatoes thoroughly in fresh water, followed by removing the stems and any other pulp or squishy problematic tomatoes as you go.